ryguy2407/daynes-statamic/site/content/collections/listings/inner-city-rural-paradise-just-7km-from-the-city.md

 *  Master bedroom is everything you could desire, totally separate from the other bedrooms, and has it's own study, private verandah, walk-in robe and luxurious ensuite with spa bath
 *  Separate children's lounge/TV room
 *  The house is wired for Foxtel (two independent connections), two separate computer networks, a network phone system with five incoming business lines and one home line.
-*  Downstairs, accessed by an internal staircase, is the fifth bedroom (not legal height), a teenagers retreat/ computer/ games room, opening onto a pool entertaining area.
+*  Downstairs, accessed by an internal staircase, is the fifth bedroom (not legal height), a teenager’s retreat/ computer/ games room, opening onto a pool entertaining area.
 A large laundry, (with a shute from the upstairs bedrooms) opening to an undercover drying area.
 Double lock-up car garage, air conditioned server room/ wine storage, lockable tool room, and lots of storage cupboards.
 *  Great pool area for summer with custom built water slide - the kids are going to love you
 *  Landscaped grounds with plenty of backyard space and a giant swing
 *  3 off street visitor parking bays